App-vNext/Polly-Samples/PollyDemos/README.md

 ## Exposed functionality

-- There are 10 synchronous demos to show the basics of Polly.
-Each has an asynchronous counterpart.
+- There are 10 demos to show the basics of Polly.
-- There are two extra asynchronous demos to illustrate the usage of [`ConcurrencyLimiter`](https://www.pollydocs.org/migration-v8.html#migrating-bulkhead-policies).
+- There are two extra demos to illustrate the usage of [`ConcurrencyLimiter`](https://www.pollydocs.org/migration-v8.html#migrating-bulkhead-policies).
 - Each demo builds on the former one so, the comments are focused only on the new things.
 - Every demo runs until it is stopped.
 - The demos expose colored logs and statistics via a [`DemoProgress`](OutputHelpers/DemoProgress.cs) data class.